The article was updated on September 20, 9 pm CET to reflect the latest information.

 Coronavirus in Prague, Czech Republic

-By now (July 2) there are 3 900 patients with coronavirus in the Czech Republic.
+By now (September 20) there are 23 635 patients with coronavirus in the Czech Republic.
 Many of the patients don´t need a hospitalization as the progress is very light.
 They stay at home in a controlled quarantine.
-349 people died.
+503 people are hospitalized.
+502 people died since the beginning of pandemy.

 Who can travel to the Czech Republic?